truecharts/public/website/src/content/docs/guides/index.md

   defaultDashboardsEnabled: true
 ```

-We generally advice to run the full kube-prometheus-stack but as it is quite resource intensive you can run the minimum requirement which only requires to add the CRDs and Operator.
+We generally advice to run the full kube-prometheus-stack but as it is quite resource intensive you can run the minimum requirement which only requires to add the CRDs.
 This can be done like this:

 ```yaml
 crds: